EmreDenizz/Chrome-Extension-Amazon-Product-Fetcher/README.md

 Amazon ASIN Fetcher - Chrome Extension

 ### HOW TO RUN:
-- Download Chrome-Extension-Amazon-ASIN-Fetcher folder
+- Download **Chrome-Extension-Amazon-ASIN-Fetcher** folder from here
-- Go to chrome://extensions/ page ın your google Chrome Browser
+- Go to **chrome://extensions/** page in your google Chrome Browser
 - Click **Load unpacked** and select the downloaded folder
+- All fetched ASINs will be listed on extension
+- Copy all fetched ASINs with **COPY** button

 ### DESCRIPTIONS:
-- Fetch product ASINs from amazon.com.
+- Fetch product ASINs from amazon.com
 - Visit product pages on https://www.amazon.com/ and Click **FETCH** buttons on product detail pages.

 ### SCREENSHOTS: